Studying at Ridley London

 More about the Cert HE

-Whether you are a volunteer looking to expand your knowledge of God or just starting out in full-time ministry, the Cert HE will provide the theological and ministerial foundation you need to develop and grow in your calling.
+Whether you are in full-time employment, a full-time parent, a volunteer looking to expand your knowledge of God or just starting out in full-time ministry, the Cert HE will provide the theological and ministerial foundation you need to develop and grow in your calling.

 Students undertaking the Cert HE typically study children's and family ministry, youth ministry, pastoral ministry, old testament, new testament and doctrine; and either an access module in theology and reflective practice (with study skills) or an independent learning project in a topic of their choice, such as ministry in the financial sector.